SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/syslog/sekoiaio_forwarder.md

 You can't find the logs in your community?
 No worries this section will give you an advice to identify what is happening.

+### Step 1: Verify you are running the latest version of the forwarder
+Sekoia regularly pushes new versions of the forwarder.
+Be sure you are running the latest version to ensure you have the latest updates.

-### Step 1: check if the events are received by the forwarder
+### Step 2: Check if the events are received by the forwarder

 To check if the events are received by the forwarder, you can activate the debug mode for a specific Intake.
 The debug mode will display all logs that are received and sent by the forwarder associated with a specific Intake, in the standard output of the container (`docker logs`).
 To activate the debug mode, simply add `debug: True` in the definition of the Intake you want, in the `intakes.yaml` file.